grafana/k6-docs/src/data/markdown/translated-guides/en/05 Test Types/06-spike-testing.md

 Spike testing is the least frequent test type.
 This test must be executed when the system expects to receive a sudden rush of activity, which is not a common behavior on most platforms.

-This test type applies when the system is involved in events when several users are suddenly allowed or summoned into a given functionality.
-These events are such as ticket sales (ComicCon, Taylor Swift), product launches (PS5, fashion apparel), sale announcements (Super Bowl ads), process deadlines (tax declaration), seasonal sales(BlackFriday, Christmas, St.Valentine), etc.

 When the system expects this type of behavior, the spike test helps identify how the system will behave and if it will survive the sudden rush of load.
 The load is considerably above the average and frequently focuses on a different set of processes than the other test types.